sez11a/liferay-docs/develop/tutorials/articles/380-troubleshooting/06-using-jndi-resources-with-hibernate.markdown

         thread.setContextClassLoader(hibernateClassLoader);

-3. Create a session factory, which will proceed to load the Hibernate configuration (the one configured earlier that uses the JNDI data source).
+3. Create a session factory, which loads the Hibernate configuration (the one configured earlier that uses the JNDI data source).

         try {
            Configuration configuration = new Configuration();